 Where $50 and $100 Bill ATMs Are Most Common

-ATMs dispensing larger bills are most often located in environments with higher average transaction values and stronger physical security.
+ATMs that dispense larger bills are most often located in environments with higher transaction values and stronger physical security.

 - Major bank branch lobbies